-As a locally owned and operated industrial laundry, Roscoe team members understand the Chicago marketplace and the needs of their customers.
-Roscoe takes pride in the image enhancing and money saving benefits their products deliver to a wide variety of customers with unparalleled responsiveness by a dedicated service team.
+As a locally-owned and operated industrial laundry, Roscoe team members understand the Chicago marketplace and the needs of their customers.
+Roscoe takes pride in the image-enhancing and money-saving benefits their products deliver to a wide variety of customers with unparalleled responsiveness by a dedicated service team.

-They have also regularly expanded their products and services to meet the needs of their customers, greatly expanding their line of uniforms, from traditional uniforms to executive wear – from the shop floor to the board room.
+They are regularly expanded their products and services to meet the needs of their customers, greatly expanding their line of uniforms, from traditional uniforms to executive wear – from the shop floor to the board room.
 Using the best quality and largest variety of mats in the marketplace, Roscoe offers a complete mat system to reduce dirt and wear in office areas, and increase safety and comfort in work areas.
 They also offer a variety of facility services, such as room deodorizers, paper and soap products, and continual roll towels, as well as linen services, such as aprons and bar towels.

 “The lion is regal, symbolic of a company with great people who take pride in doing a good job for our customers,” Owner Jim Buik says.
 At the same time, that image is aggressive and dominant.
 A lion dominates its territory, so as a corporate icon, the big cat reflects a business on top of its game.
 When viewed in conjunction with the new slogan, Roscoe’s lion conveys dignity and self-respect.